 This course introduces students to central issues in the history of art through the focused investigation of a specific theme.
 Themes will be global in scope, and potential examples include monuments and preservation; the concept of modernity in the visual arts; art and identity; diachronic studies of select works of art; or histories of a particular medium, subject, or form of patronage.
 Students will apply foundational methods of art history, including basic research tools, formal analysis, and contextual analysis; will engage in careful, conscious looking; will learn to describe and analyze what they see; and will articulate how works of art can express meaning.
 This course may be repeated with different topics.
 Topic is determined by the instructor.
 Lecture 3 (Fall Or Spring).

-History of Western Art: Ancient to Medieval
+Survey: Ancient to Medieval

 In this course students will examine the forms, styles, functions, and meanings of important objects and monuments dating from prehistory through the Middle Ages, and consider these works of art in their social, historical and cultural contexts.
 The primary goals of this course are to learn how to look, how to describe and analyze what we see, and how to use these skills to understand and explain how art visually expresses meaning.
 At the end of the term, students will have gained a foundational knowledge of the object, scope and methods of the discipline of art history.
 The knowledge obtained in this introductory course will also guide students in their own creative endeavors.
 Lecture 3 (Fall).

-History of Western Art: Renaissance to Modern
+Survey: Renaissance to Modern

 In this course students will examine the forms, styles, functions, and meanings of important objects and monuments dating from the European Renaissance through the beginning of the twentieth century, and consider these works of art in their social, historical and cultural contexts.
 The primary goals of this course are to learn how to look and how to describe and analyze what we see, and to use these skills to understand and explain how art visually expresses meaning.
 At the end of the term, students will have gained a foundational knowledge of the object, scope and methods of the discipline of art history.
 The knowledge obtained in this introductory course will also guide students in their own creative endeavors.
 Lecture 3 (Fall, Spring).